Zeeshan-1998/Book-Portal/README.md

 # Getting Started with Book Portal

-To setup for this, first you have to cmd and type git clone https://github.com/Zeeshan-1998/Book-Portal.git
+To setup for this, first you go to destination/folder in which you want to then open git bash and type git clone https://github.com/Zeeshan-1998/Book-Portal.git

+After cloning open Book-Portal Folder in Visual Studio Code then go to terminal and type npm install and wait for the packages to install for frontend

+Then open the new terminal and type cd Backend and type npm install and wait for packages to install

+After install all packages Open PostgresSQL terminal or pg-admin GUI and create database named bookportal

+Then in that database create a table named book with following entities:

+### `CREATE TABLE books (
+  id SERIAL PRIMARY KEY,
+  title VARCHAR(255) NOT NULL,
+  author VARCHAR(255) NOT NULL,
+  no_of_pages INTEGER NOT NULL,
+  published_at DATE NOT NULL
+);`

 In the project directory, you can run: